5 Pros and Cons of Living Together Before Marriage

 Today, most people are practical, and more and more people are opting to move in with their partners rather than plan a wedding and be together.
 Some couples who decide to move in together don’t even consider getting married yet.

 Here are some of the reasons why couples move in together:

 1. It’s more practical

-If a couple comes to an age where moving in together makes sense than paying twice for rent.
-It’s being with your partner and saving money at the same time — practical.
+A couple may come to an age where moving in together before marriage makes more sense than paying twice for rent.
+It’s being with your partner and saving money simultaneously — practical.

 2. The couple can get to know each other better

-Some couples think that it’s time to step a notch in their relationship and move in together.
-It’s preparing for their long term relationship.
+Some couples think it’s time to step a notch in their relationship and move in together.
+It’s preparing for their long-term relationship.
 This way, they get to know more about each other before they choose to get married.
 Safe play.

 3. It’s a good option for people who don’t believe in marriage

 Moving in with your partner because you or your lover doesn’t believe in marriage.
-Some people think that marriage is only for formality and there’s really no reason for it other than giving you a hard time if ever they choose to call it quits.
+Some people think that marriage is only for formality, and there’s no reason for it other than giving you a hard time if they call it quits.